yhilpisch/dx/README.md

 This documentation cannot explain all technical details, it rather explains the API of the library and the single classes.
 There are two books available by the author of this library which are perfect companions for those who seriously consider to use the DX Analytics library.
 Both books together cover all major aspects important for an understanding and application of DX Analytics:

-### Python for Finance &mdash; Analyze Big Financial Data
+### Python for Finance &mdash; Mastering Data-Driven Finance

 <img src="http://hilpisch.com/images/py4fi_2nd_shadow.png" width="500px">

 This book, published by O'Reilly in its 2nd edition in 2018 (see http://py4fi.tpq.io), is a general introduction to Python for Finance.
 The book shows how to set up a proper Python infrastructure, explains basic Python techniques and packages and covers a broader range of topics important in financial data science (such as visualization) and computational finance (such as Monte Carlo simulation).

-The third part of the book explains and implements a sub-set of the classes and functions of **DX Analytics** as a larger case study (about 100 pages).
+The final part of the book explains and implements a sub-set of the classes and functions of **DX Analytics** as a larger case study (about 100 pages).

 This books provides you with the **basic and advanced Python knowledge** needed to do Python for Finance and to apply (and maybe integrate, enhance, improve) DX Analytics.